anlin00007/OnTAD/README.md

 make
 chmod +x OnTAD
 ```
 ##Note: in some cases, static linking is neccessary.
-If it's needed, please add '-static' in line 5####
+If it's needed, please add '-static' in line 3 of the makefile####

 To remove OnTAD from your local folder:
 ```